 Neuro-optometric rehabilitation involves the use of specialized lenses and prisms (among other tools) as part of the rehabilitation strategy.
 Anyone who displays any of the above symptoms following a TBI should visit a neuro-optometrist to give themselves the best chance at recovery.
 Sometimes, visual dysfunction can manifest itself in areas that may seem unrelated to vision, such as anxiety, panic attacks or balance/posture problems.
 Anyone who’s suffered a concussion or TBI, no matter the age, can benefit from a neuro-optometric rehabilitation program.

 Accidents occur more often than one would expect.
-If you or your child suffer from a concussion after a sports injury, you can rely on Dr. Alice Unger, Dr. Thomas Unger and Dr. Drew Unger for the expertise and professionalism you need.
-Call The Vision Therapy Center at Unger Eye Care to book your appointment today.
+If you or your child suffer from a concussion after a sports injury, you can rely on Dr. Alice Unger and Dr. Thomas Unger for the expertise and professionalism you need.
+Call Unger Eye Care to book your appointment today.

-Dr. Alice Unger, Dr. Thomas Unger and Dr. Drew Unger provides neuro-optometric rehabilitation therapy and other services to patients from Troy, Edwardsville, Maryville, Glen Carbon, and throughout Illinois.
+Dr. Alice Unger and Dr. Thomas Unger provides neuro-optometric rehabilitation therapy and other services to patients from Troy, Edwardsville, Maryville, Glen Carbon, and throughout Illinois.